 November 18th 1978, Jonestown, French Guiana.
 918 people lie dead – men, women, children.
 A tub of grape-flavoured Flavour Aid sits in the centre of the town, still half-empty.
-The graphic scene of the mass suicide of a thousand people sits deeply within the memories of the American people.
+The graphic scene of the mass suicide of a thousand people sits deep within the memories of the American people.
 Members of the Peoples Temple of the Disciples of Christ had been active for 23 years, drawing in 20,000 fellow believers.
-In their dramatic exit, they have not only coined the phrase ‘drinking the KoolAid’ (believing excessively in a dangerous idea for hope of profit), but also established themselves as the prime example of a cult gone wrong.
+In their dramatic exit, they have not only coined the phrase ‘drinking the Kool-Aid (believing excessively in a dangerous idea hoping of profit), but also established themselves as a prime example of a cult gone wrong.

-In the face of such an extreme course of action, it may seem madness to join an organisation such as the Peoples Temple.
-However, as we see shocking indictments of harmful and destructive cults such as NXIVM and the despotic regime in North Korea, it is important to note other groups which may be called cults, such as the Church of Scientology and Mormonism.
+In the face of such an extreme course of action, it may seem like madness to join an organisation such as the Peoples Temple.
+However, as we see shocking indictments of harmful and destructive cults such as NXIVM and the despotic regime in North Korea, it is important to note that other, less pernicious groups, such as the Church of Scientology and Mormonism, may be called cults.
 What defines a cult, and why do people join them?

 Once the cults have integrated new members through psychological means such as providing support and faking friendships, as well as proposing dogmatic solutions to fundamental societal problems, they often engage in brainwashing and emotionally abusive activities to maintain these people and to ensure that they can feed off them in terms of political or financial support.
 Basic methods of social coercion include large group gatherings in which the human tendency to mimic others is exploited.
 Others lean towards shocking their victims towards staying, by preaching messages of guilt and shame, for example claiming that a hesitant member lacks faith or is full of evil and plotting against the movement.
 In doing so, the cult weeds out critical thinking and manipulates its followers to ascribe to its ideals.
 The resulting inner conflict, known as cognitive dissonance leads to self-entrapment, as every compromise makes it harder to acknowledge that you have been tricked and deceived.
 They also require a high level of commitment, mandating that believers put the community above their family or friends.
 By swarming them with a new group of associates and cutting off previous ones, the cult focuses the emotional and social needs of individuals onto themselves, thus ensuring that they feel trapped, as they would be leaving behind their entire life alongside the cult.
 By concentrating all of a member’s interactions and experience within the cult, they exploit the loss-aversion many potentially dubious or reluctant members will have when acting against the cult.